uohzxela/clean-code-ruby/README.md

 date = DateTime.now

-# It's hard to tell from the function name what is added
+# It's hard to tell from the method name what is added
 add_to_date(date, 1)
 ```